FabriceSalvaire/wikijs-cli/README.md

 # A CLI for Wiki.js

-This repo contains a CLI written in Python (1) for [Wiki.js](https://js.wiki).
+This repo contains a CLI for [Wiki.js](https://js.wiki) written in Python (1).
 (1) because I master Python

 For some reason free software Wiki implementations are a bit complicated... </br>
 In the past, I used the [MoinMoin](http://moinmo.in) Wiki but MoinMoin2 was never released as stable. </br>
-Then I used [Redmine](https://www.redmine.org/projects/redmine/wiki/RedmineWikis) Wiki but it is not well suited for smartphone and this component is not the most maintained and it require an extension for dangling pages. </br>
+Then I used [Redmine](https://www.redmine.org/projects/redmine/wiki/RedmineWikis) Wiki but it is not well suited for smartphone and this component is not the most maintained, moreover it require an extension for dangling pages. </br>
-Then I discovered Wiki.js and its modern look-and-feel. </br>
-But later I realised that in fact it was not ready for production and shows several issues. </br>
+Then I discovered Wiki.js and its modern look-and-feel. </br>o But later I discovered that in fact it was not ready for production and had several issues. </br>
 Wiki.js was developed by only one person, that implemented successively three versions, but none was ever completed.
 Some users call it a vaporware.
-Maybe too much people expect free support for such a tool. </br>
+Maybe too much people expect free support for such a tool... </br>
 Despite this situation, Wiki.js features a GraphQL API which permits to interact with the server.
 Wiki.js client uses the Vue framework.

 This CLI is just a tool to leverage the current implementation (Wiki.js 2).
 It features these commands:
+- input completions for page and file name
 - commands to list pages, assets, ...
-- a disk export (with network transparency)
-- a Git export and sync

-  I was unable to use this feature of Wiki.js.
-- a check tool

-  for example, to check for dangling links
+- `cd` and `ls` command to navigate in the page and asset hierarchy
 - dump a page to disk
 - update a page from disk